phaserjs/phaser/README.md

 ### New Features

 * Updated to [p2.js 0.6.0](https://github.com/schteppe/p2.js/commit/d1c7a340c42e4d5d1d939fba5fd13c5e49d6abd2) - this was an API breaking change, so please see the p2.js section of this change log specifically if you're using p2 in your game.
+* Ninja Physics is no longer included in the build files by default.
+Not enough people were using it, and not enough contributions were coming in to help polish it up, so we've saved the space and removed it.
+It's still available in the grunt build files if you require it, but we're deprecating it from the core library at this time.
+It will make a return in Phaser3 when we move to a modular class system.
 * Device will now detect for Kindle and PS Vita (thanks @lucbloom)
 * Device will now detect for Cordova (thanks @videlais #1102)
 * Arcade Physics Body.skipQuadTree is a new boolean that if set to `true` when you collide the Sprite against a Group it will tell Phaser to skip using a QuadTree for that collision.
 This is handy if this Body is especially large.